-THRISSUR, JAN 15: The Bangkok-based Siam Vindhya Group (SVG), headed by Surchan Chansrichawla, has at last abandoned its bid to take over the private sector Catholic Syrian Bank (CSB) Limited here as the Reserve Bank of India (RBI) did not permit transfer of the shares to the group.
+THRISSUR, JAN 15: The Bangkok-based Siam Vindhya Group SVG, headed by Surchan Chansrichawla, has at last abandoned its bid to take over the private sector Catholic Syrian Bank CSB Limited here as the Reserve Bank of India RBI did not permit transfer of the shares to the group.

-The takeover bid by the Chawlas ran into rough weather when the bishop of Thrissur Catholic Diocese, Joseph Kundukulam, opposed the transfer of the bank’s shares to NRIs and threatened withdrawal of deposits of the Christian community and their institutions running into crores of rupees.
+The takeover bid by the Chawlas ran into rough weather when the bishop of Thrissur Catholic Diocese, Joseph Kundukulam, opposed the transfer of the bank8217;s shares to NRIs and threatened withdrawal of deposits of the Christian community and their institutions running into crores of rupees.

 CSB, the third largest private sector bank in Kerala, was promoted by a group of Syrian Christians of Thrissur who played a significant role in its growth and development.